The Latest: Brand shoots 67 to take U.S. Open lead - WTMJ

 The 48-year-old Englishman became the European Tour’s oldest first-time winner last month and continued his good play at Torrey Pines.

 Bland opened with a 1-under 70 and reeled off six birdies to shoot 67 under a marine layer in the second round.
-He’s at 5 under and leads by one over Russell Henley, who shared the first-round lead with Louis Oosthuizen.
+He leads by two over Russell Henley, who shared the first-round lead with Louis Oosthuizen and is in the afternoon group.

 Bland won for the first time in 478 career starts at The Belfry last month after shooting a final-round 66.